Ladislaus IV of Hungary: Last years (1285–1290)

 In September 1286, Ladislaus imprisoned his wife and granted all her revenues to his mistress.
 Archbishop Lodomer liberated the queen the following September.
 The archbishop summoned the prelates, the barons, and the noblemen to an assembly in Buda and excommunicated Ladislaus.
 In response, the infuriated king stated that "beginning with the archbishop of Esztergom and his suffragans, I shall exterminate the whole lot right up to Rome with the aid of Tartar swords", according to Archbishop Lodomer.

 The barons captured Ladislaus in the Szepesség in January 1288.
 Although his partisans soon liberated him, he acquiesced in concluding an agreement with Archbishop Lodomer.
 The archbishop absolved Ladislaus on condition that the king would live in accordance with Christian morals.
 However, Ladislaus broke his promise.
 He abducted his sister, Elizabeth, prioress of the Dominican Monastery of the Blessed Virgin on Rabbits' Island, and gave her in marriage to a Czech aristocrat, Záviš of Falkenstein.
 According to Archbishop Lodomer, Ladislaus even stated, "If I had 15 or more sisters in as many cloistered communities as you like, I would snatch them from there to marry them off licitly or illicitly; in order to procure through them a kin-group who will support me by all their power in the fulfillment of my will".

 Ladislaus spent the last years of his life wandering from place to place.
 Hungary's central government lost power because the prelates and the barons ruled the kingdom independently of the monarch.
 For example, Ivan Kőszegi and his brothers waged wars against Albert I, Duke of Austria, but Ladislaus did not intervene, although the Austrians captured at least 30 fortresses along the western borders.

 The Kőszegis offered the crown to Andrew the Venetian, who arrived in Hungary in early 1290.
 One of their opponents, Arnold Hahót, captured the pretender, however, and surrendered him to Duke Albert.
 Ladislaus appointed Mizse, who had recently converted from Islam to Christianity, palatine.
 Pope Nicholas IV was even planning to proclaim a crusade against Ladislaus.
-However, Ladislaus, who had always been partial towards his Cuman subjects, was assassinated by three Cumans, named Arbuz, Törtel, and Kemence, at the castle of Körösszeg (now Cheresig in Romania) on 10 July 1290.
+However, Ladislaus, who had always been partial towards his Cuman subjects, was assassinated by three Cumans, named Arbuz, Törtel, and Kemence, at the castle of Körösszeg (now Toboliu in Romania) on 10 July 1290.
 Mizse and the Cuman Nicholas, who was the brother of Ladislaus's Cuman lover, took vengeance for Ladislaus's death, slaughtering the murderers.

 Upon Pope Nicholas IV's orders, an inquiry was carried out to find out "whether the king died as a Catholic Christian".
 The results of the investigation are unknown, but the Chronicon Budense writes that Ladislaus was buried in the cathedral of Csanád (now Cenad in Romania).
-His successor, Andrew the Venetian, and Pope Boniface VIII recalled Ladislaus as "of renowned memory".
+His successor, Andrew III of Hungary, and Pope Boniface VIII recalled Ladislaus as "of renowned memory".